medic/cht-core/TESTING.md

-# Automated End-to-End Testing
+# Testing

-An overview of the End-to-End testing of CHT-Core.
+An overview of testing within CHT-CORE.
+Check out the [Gruntfile](Gruntfile.js) for all the tests you can run.

+## Unit tests

+They live in the `tests` directories of each app.
+Run them with grunt: `grunt unit-continuous`.

+## API integration tests

+`grunt api-e2e`

+## Integration tests

+[Travis](https://travis-ci.org/github/medic/cht-core) runs `grunt ci` every time some new code is pushed to github.

+# End to End Testing
 ## Stack overview

 ### Requirements